 Through Twitter we get:

 - far more visitors to The Design Trust website than through any other promotional way (and for fairly little time effort).
 It also helps that we have got a ‘tweet’ button on each blog post page so that readers can tweet their followers easily too, thereby again increasing traffic to our site.

 - far bigger profile and recognition about what we do than through any other promotional way.
 As I tweet very regularly more people have become aware of us both in the UK and overseas, and people think that we are far bigger than we actually are … this has led to some great organisations contacting us to work together.

-- most of the content for our monthly newsletter, especially info about marketing and sales opportunities and business training.
+- together most of the content for our newsletter, especially info about marketing and sales opportunities and business training.

 - a lot of feedback on the specific topics The Design Trust audience is interested in – not just through specific comments but also through retweets.
 It is very easy to change the headlines of articles and to see what works.

 - quick results: People often ask quick business questions or queries on twitter that I can help with really easily by sign posting them to other organisations or referring to our own blog posts.
 I also get a lot of inspiration from these questions to write business or marketing blogs for our website.

 - to know about other organisations working in this area, both in the UK and overseas.
 Without twitter I wouldn’t have known about Jessika Hepburn of American creative community developer Oh My Handmade Goodness @ohmyhandmade, American jeweller and creative business adviser Megan Auman of Designing an MBA @designinganMBA, Tara Gentile @taragentile who is building ‘the you economy’, social enterprise hub Bricks & Bread @bricksandbread, and many many others.
 I hope to work with and partner up with many of these inspirational people and organisations in the future.